 George’s mother, Mary, was part of the large Glover family seen on the right.
 Next to her is her younger sister, Ellen, and then her father, the Rev. Richard Glover.
 Next, her brother Sydney, an accomplished artist, then her mother, Sarah, then brother Rev. Archie (A.E.)
 Glover and Sydney’s son, then sister Ethel, and finally Rev. Archie’s second wife Evelyn and their young daughter.

 The picture was taken at Wotton Rectory (Rev. Richard Glover’s home), almost certainly by George’s father, George Staunton Stainforth, on the occasion of Rev. Richard and Sarah’s Golden Wedding anniversary in 1905.

 As with all such family group portraits, it is intriguing to consider what differing lives they all lived, and what differing life spans.
-Without giving too much away, I shall simply say that Ethel lived to the age of a hundred, and one of them, David, died at the age of just six … a terrible tragedy that scarred George for life, and does much to explain his extraordinary behaviour from 1935 onwards …
+For example, Ethel lived to the age of a hundred, and George’s younger brother, David, died just two years later at the age of just six after falling into a scalding bath … a terrible tragedy that scarred George for life, and does much to explain his extraordinary behaviour from 1935 onwards …

 … But that is to look a long way into the future.
 Meanwhile …